cda-tum/fiction/README.md

 ### Logic Synthesis

-For logic synthesis, *fiction* relies on the [mockturtle library](https://github.com/lsils/mockturtle) that offers a multitude of logic network types and optimization algorithms.
+For logic synthesis, *fiction* utilizes [ABC](https://github.com/berkeley-abc/abc) and the [mockturtle library](https://github.com/lsils/mockturtle) that offer a multitude of logic network types and optimization algorithms.
 Logic synthesis can be performed in external tools and resulting Verilog/AIGER/BLIF/... files can be parsed by *fiction*.
 Alternatively, since *mockturtle* is included in *fiction*, synthesis can be applied in the same evaluation script.

 ### Physical Design